ahamlinman/hypcast/README.md

 - The UI needs work, both visually and in terms of robustness (e.g. automatic reconnection if the server restarts or whatever).
-- Video quality is noticeably worse than in version 1.
-Switching from VP8 (libvpx) back to H.264 (x264) will probably make a difference, though for some reason I've had trouble getting H.264 video to work.
 - There are no controls for data rate and encoding quality like version 1 had.
   Ideally these would adjust automatically based on connection quality, possibly with some way for clients to request a lower quality to save data.